 Danielle Massi, LMFT is a holistic psychotherapist and private practice owner in Philadelphia.
 She received her Master's Degree in Couple and Family Therapy from Thomas Jefferson University with a concentration in Sex Therapy.
 Her areas of expertise include getting through difficult blocks, parenting concerns, relationship issues, quarter-life crisis and pre-marital counseling.
-Danielle practices Gottman Method Couples Therapy.
+Danielle practices Gottman Method Couples Therapy, an extremely effective, research-backed method for ensuring success in relationships.

 Danielle graduated with a BA in Psychology and a minor in Cognitive Neuroscience from Temple University.
 While at Temple, she worked at the Tuttleman Counseling Center as a counselor trained in conflict resolution and Transformative Mediation.
 She went on to study at Thomas Jefferson University's Couple and Family Therapy program with a specialization in Sex Therapy.
 Danielle interned at the Council for Relationships at both the University City and Institute for Sex Therapy offices while earning her Master's Degree.